 UNEP's Stockholm Convention on Persistent Organic Pollutants POPs assesses priority chemicals in the environment in time for the annual POPs Review Committee (POPRC) meetings.
 POPRC is reviewing, assessing and recommending to the COP on chemical listings and changes to current listings to the Convention.
 The COP recently amended the acceptable purposes and exemptions in the listing of PFOS, its salts, and perfluorooctane sulfonyl fluoride (PFOSF) in Annex B (for restricted uses).
-In the fall of 2019 at the 15th POPRC meeting, the risk management evaluation of perfluorohexanoic acid (PFHxS), its salts and PFHxS-related compounds was adopted, and PFHxS was recommended for addition to Annex A without any exemptions, and the decision is anticipated at the next COP in summer 2021.
+In the fall of 2019 at the 15th POPRC meeting, the risk management evaluation of perfluorohexanoic acid (PFHxS), its salts and PFHxS-related compounds was adopted, and PFHxS was recommended for addition to Annex A without any exemptions; the decision is anticipated in 2022.